josephsmithberger/XogotDocs/Documentation.docc/Manual/animation/playing_videos.md

 ### Handling resizing and different aspect ratios

-By default in Godot 4.0, the VideoStreamPlayer will automatically be resized to match the video's resolution.
+By default, the VideoStreamPlayer will automatically be resized to match the video's resolution.
 You can make it follow usual [Control](https://docs.godotengine.org/en/stable/classes/class_control.html#class-control) sizing by enabling **Expand** on the VideoStreamPlayer node.